-The Plan Committee is hereby empowered to invest all funds received by the Grand Lodge for this program in reasonable, stable, and protected in-so-far as possible, insured instruments, government certificates, certificates of deposit, and other such instruments including ultra conservative fixed and fixed indexed investments as may be most expedient and advantageous to grow the Fund following the advice of the Fund's Investment Advisor.
-All proceeds from the investments are to be returned to participating Lodges at the end of the calendar year based upon each Lodge's pro rata contribution to the plan, as of the beginning of the calendar year.
-Except, if the interest earned is not more than \$10, it shall automatically be retained in the participating Lodge's account to grow their investment.
-Also, 1% of the total amount of interest received during the year may be set aside by the Committee for administrative costs.
+The Plan Committee is hereby empowered to invest all funds received by the Grand Lodge for this program in reasonable, stable, and protected in-go-far-as possible, insured instruments, government certificates, certificates of deposit, and other such instruments including ultra conservative fixed and fixed indexed investments as may be most expedient and advantageous to grow the Fund following the advice of the Fund's Investment Advisor.

+Distribution of proceeds from the investments will be made at the end of the calendar year, based upon each Lodge's pro rata contribution to the plan, as of January 1st in the following manner: 20% of total earnings shall be retained in the fund to grow the Lodge's investment account; balance. of the total earnings (if more than \$10) shall be payable to the Lodge.
+Amounts less than \$10, shall automatically be retained in the participating Lodge's account.
+In addition, 1% of the total fund earnings during the year may be set aside by the Committee for administrative costs.

-Any matter not specifically covered by this section shall be resolved by a committee consisting of the Most Worshipful Grand Master, Grand Secretary, Grand Treasurer, and the Plan Committee.
+Any matter not specifically covered by this section shall be resolved by a committee consisting of the Most Worshipful Grand Mastery Grand Secretary, Grand Treasurer, and the Plan Committee.
 The results of such meeting will be reported at the next Grand Lodge Communication, and any changes resulting there from shall be subject to the vote of the members of this Grand Lodge.

-R&R §54-A (1995-68-70) (2005-21, 42; 2018-57)
+R&R §54-A (1995-68-70) (2005-21, 42; 2018-57)(2019-46)